 - One-Word Title: They really love this trope: "Lawn", "Crane", "Want", "Busy", "Softcore", "Driven", "Wound", "Down", "Gutless", "Drone", "Big", "Sleep", "Donatello", "Parabola", "Bivouac", "Indictment", "Boxcar", "Outpatient", "Ache", "Fireman", "Chemistry", "Oyster", "Million", "Basilica", "Shirt", "Sister".
 Their first two albums also apply as well.

-- Pop Punk: They're not as well-known or successful as Green Day or The Offspring, but they fit the genre pretty well.
+- Pop Punk: Not as well-known or successful as Green Day or The Offspring, but they fit the genre pretty well.